-- The binding equation of a parameter component and of the base type attributes [such as start] needs to be a parameter or constant expression. - If v is a discrete-time component then expr needs to be a discrete-time expression.
+- The right-hand side expression in a binding equation [that is, expr] of a parameter component and of the base type attributes [such as start] needs to be a parameter or constant expression. - If v is a discrete-time component then expr needs to be a discrete-time expression.